We may earn affiliate commissions for the recommended products. Learn more.

 Social media review

 LifeLock has an edge here.
-Aura does not actively monitor social media, and LifeLock watches for activity related to account takeover incidents or potentially harmful content.
-While Aura's emphasis is not on protecting against social media-based identity theft–given how much of a threat it poses today–this does represent one of the few gaps in Aura’s protection.
+Aura doesn’t actively monitor social media, and LifeLock watches for activity related to account takeover incidents or potentially harmful content.
+Aura doesn’t focus on protecting against social media-based identity theft, which is a growing concern today.
+However, this remains one of the few gaps in its otherwise comprehensive protection.
 But, having said that, many social media platforms have significantly improved their security features over time, which lessens the practical impact of this discrepancy slightly.

 VPN

-Both services offer functional VPN protection, but they do so using two very different approaches.
+Both services offer functional VPN protection but they do so using two very different approaches.
 Aura's built-in VPN comes as a standard option, while LifeLock requires a Norton 360 bundle.
-In testing, Aura's VPN provided solid but basic protection suitable for general browsing and banking.
-You will get more features and server locations with the Norton 360 VPN, but you’ll pay quite a bit extra for this enhanced capability.
+In my testing, Aura's VPN provided solid but basic protection suitable for general browsing and banking.
+You will get more features and server locations with the Norton 360 VPN but you’ll pay quite a bit extra for this enhanced capability.

 Password manager